strubium/source-sdk-2013-smeagled/README.md

 * Fixed being unable to detonate <code>weapon_slam</code> when having a satchel in the world and ready tripmine in hands.
 * Improved the preformence of Glow Outlines
 * Removed MOTD's
 * Added Footstep sounds when you walk on props
+* Added View Bobbing

 Coming Soon:
 * Webm video support (Using [Webm Video Services](https://github.com/nooodles-ahh/video_services/tree/master))